-Table 2 shows the possible combinations of these values and the authentication type specified on the DB2 Connect workstation, and where validation is performed for each combination.
+Table 2 on page 57 shows the possible combinations of these values and the authentication type specified on the DB2 Connect workstation, and where validation is performed for each combination.
 Only the combinations shown in this table are supported by DB2 Connect over APPC connections.